shannon-moran/code_examples/README.md

 # Welcome!
-Here are some code snippets that I hope will convince you to hire me.
+Here are some code snippets that I hope will convince you to interview & hire me.

 <img src="https://media.giphy.com/media/hZj44bR9FVI3K/giphy.gif">